 Engage, Engage, engage!
-Like, comment; be their biggest fans!
-Reach out to them, ask them about their experience as an injector, if their practice is hiring, for shadowing opportunities, if they have any advice for you--establish a connection!
+Like, comment; be their biggest fans.
+Reach out to them, ask them about their experience as an injector, if their practice is hiring, for shadowing opportunities, if they have any advice for you--establish a connection.

 Half of them won’t respond but the other half will!
-In the case that a practice is hiring, you will have leverage based off of your continued support and interactiveness on their social.
+In the case that a practice is hiring, you will have leverage based on your continued support and interactiveness on their social.
 If they agree to a shadow day, make sure you add that to your resume.
 Anything and everything helps!

-4. Up Your Social Media Game!
+4. Up Your Social Media Game

 LinkedIn is a powerful tool for this industry because you can put a face to a resume.
 Follow as many practices in your area and all of their employees.